mitranim/mitranim.github.io/templates/posts/rant-tree-sitter-zed.md

 Strangely, no other major editor implements this.

+(Edit: it's been pointed out to me that Sublime _does_ cache symbol index to disk.
+It appears that something on my system or in my configuration prevents it from being _used_.
+This simply strengthens the point above, that syntax-based symbol indexing is very practical, since even without caching, it works great for me.)

 ## Rant

 Been playing with the [Zed editor](https://zed.dev).
 It's very nice, very snappy, behind Sublime in some ways, ahead in some other ways.
 Like every editor which isn't Sublime, it's fatally defective (for me) due to the [lack](https://github.com/zed-industries/zed/issues/13307) of syntax-based symbol indexing and goto.
 It relies on LSPs, which don't exist for many languages and don't support cross-language goto.
 Like many recent editors, it uses [Tree-Sitter](https://tree-sitter.github.io) for syntaxes.